Barbour County, West Virginia: Politics

+Federal politics

+Barbour County lies within West Virginia's 2nd congressional district.
+The current representative of the district is Alex Mooney (R).

+Barbour County was generally split for most of the twentieth century, though it tended to vote more for Democrats rather than Republicans.
+This is due to the county's split position in the American Civil War between Unionists and Secessionists.
+Since the 2000 presidential election, Barbour County has followed the trend with the rest of the state towards the Republicans.

 Economy

 Major employment in Barbour County is provided by health care and social service sectors, retail, education, accommodation and food services, logging and wood product manufacturing, trucking and construction.
 The largest employers are Alderson Broaddus University and Broaddus Hospital.

 Bituminous coal mining has been significant in Barbour; seven times as much tonnage has been produced from underground as by surface mining.
 Natural gas and oil wells provide a modest amount of employment.
 Wholesale lumber production (wood and wood products) is also present.
 (The county is a member of the West Virginia Hardwood Alliance Zone.)
 There is notable production of eggs and horse raising, but the major agricultural products are livestock, forage, dairy foods and orchard fruits.